UCI-GDIM32-W25/in-class-activities-ruixuanp1122/README.md

 ### Activity 5
 [Commit](https://github.com/JingyiBi/GDIM32-Final-AAA/commits/main/)
 I updated the whole UI text on Canva to the new version.
 I also moved the new consumer audio and sound effects in Unity.

+## W9
+### Activity 1

+### Activity 2
+Attendance: Jingyi Bi, Peiyi Xiong, Ruixuan Pan

+### Activity 3
+Notes: The most important problem is that the camera angle shifts too abruptly, significantly affecting the gameplay experience.
+UI prompt for clicking the burger isn't clear, so players consistently miss the step of clicking the burger on the table.
+Similarly, the dialogue prompt for clicking the UI icon isn't clear, so players sometimes ignore it and skip the process.
+There aren't enough interactions with the items and NPCs.
+The Dialogue UI isn't so pretty; maybe we can add a mode to beautify it.
+The camera isn't in the proper position, so the player can't clearly catch the first NPC.

+### Activity 4:
+According to the plan we made before, in the past week